vicchig/StudentAgenda/README.md

 TODO: Architecture

 ### Q5: User Stories
-* As a student, I will add goals to my Agenda for the coming assignments
+* As a student, I will add goals/deadlines to my Agenda for the coming assignments, in order to receive notifications/reminders to work on those assignments
 * As a student, I will receive due dates and marks on my agenda from google classroom
 * As a Teacher or parent, I will be able to access the students agenda to monitor the students' performance
+* As a Teacher, I will post assignments and grades to Google Classroom, for students to see on their agenda
+* As a Parent, I can view student's agendas to see what type of goals they have set for themselves
 * As a Student, I will be able to communicate with other students through a chat
 * As a Student, I will be able to share files (links, pictures, etc) with other students over the chat
+* As a Student, I will receive notifications when items on the agenda have been posted, or are coming up to a due date.
+* As a Student, I will receive reminders to work on current assignments before they are due
+* As a School, I would like to view statistics of how the agendas are being used by students